harrispopgen/mammal_mutation_spectra/1_GenerateMutationSpectraUsingMutyper/readme.md

 The ancestral fasta file was masked in `step 1` above, so that the regions we excluded from the spectra (exonic regions, repeat masker annotated regions, etc.) were also not included in the target counts.

-The process occcurs in two substeps:
+The process occurs in two sub-steps:
 * *Step 2a* : running `mutyper targets` using `step_2a_mutyper_targets.sh` and its job-array wrapper `step_2a_mutyper_targets.WRAPPER.sh`
 * *Step 2b* : summing up the target counts across all genomic intervals to get total masked-genome counts using `step_2b_sumuptargets.R` and its wrapper `step_2b_sumuptargets.WRAPPER.sh`